 - Add the almond or coconut milk to a saucepan and bring to a very slow roll over medium heat.
 Do not boil.

 - Remove from heat and slowly pour a small amount into the cup/mug, stir the mixture until the paste has become a dark thick liquid, then continue pouring the remainder of the milk on top.
 Stir well.

 - Pour the mix into your blender and blend until frothy.

 - Pour into your cup/mug.
 Add whipped cream and dust with cocoa powder.

 The History of Mexican Hot Chocolate

 Living in Texas all of my life, I love cooking and eating authentic Mexican food.
 However, most of the Mexican recipes that we make in our home are more in the Tex-Mex family recipes than authentic Mexican.
-From breakfast tacos, Mexican rice, enchiladas and a sumptuous Mexican casserole, our family has a definite love for Mexican food.
-As many Texans do, our go-to menu for Christmas Eve dinner is always Mexican food.
+From breakfast tacos, Mexican rice, enchiladas, and a sumptuous Mexican casserole, our family has a definite love for Mexican food.
+And like many Texans, our go-to menu for Christmas Eve dinner is always Mexican food.
 I grew up with this tradition and to this very day, it remains a Christmas tradition in our home.